 The breadbox case was really dirty when I got it, so I thought, ‘Hey, let’s see what 90 minutes at 60°C (140°F) in the dishwasher will do to it’.
 It was certainly clean when it came out, but the color of the case had faded and looked really bad.
 So I painted it with some Molotow spray paint in anthracite grey.
 In my own opinion, the result is not that bad!
 Now I just need some orange function keys and a stack of black keys to finish the looks of the keyboard.

 The machine has a sid2sid pcb installed so I can play stereo SIDs from the HVSC SID collection.
 To connect both channels (left & right) a pair of stereo phono RCA jacks have been mounted on the back of the case.
 All I have to do is attach some phono cables to my stereo receiver and I’m ready to go nostalgic!
+I also added a new Commodore 64 label from Ebay.
+On top of the case four potentiometers for controlling music carts like Mssiah and the CynthCart have been added.

 Internally installed SD2IEC PCB for all my gaming needs.
 The SD card can be inserted/released without opening the case.
 The green and red LEDs (disk activity and disk load error) have been mounted to the metal bracket as well.